How do we create and maintain a truly multicultural Organizational Culture?

 Utilizing a collective approach to the development of organizational culture

-What typically happens when an organization decides to focus on its corporate culture is that the dialogue is carried out by the senior management.
+Historically organizations have defined their cultures based on something the senior leaders decided.
+In some cases, people still believe that the boss has to define the culture of the organization.
 Senior leadership will often proceed as though we are able to read our staffs' minds and determine, "Here is what is/isn't acceptable behavior for our organization; here is what you need to stick to."
-In today’s world, relying solely on leadership-level perceptions and opinions can be a dangerous gamble!
+Today, relying solely on leadership-level perceptions and opinions can be a dangerous gamble!
 In today's increasingly globalized world, employees are increasingly vocal, smart, and connected!

 To counteract senior management's tendency to drive the conversation, there is a useful method by which every employee is invited to participate in defining which behaviors are acceptable and which are unacceptable.
 (You can learn more about this in our article "Vision, Mission, Values… What About Behavior?")
 Through discussion with people at multiple levels in the organization, you can accurately delineate what is acceptable behavior and what is not, and then create a "behavioral charter", which can help to narrow down core values for your corporate culture.